Transferring Credit Before Matriculation to WPI

 Transferring Credit After Matriculation to WPI

 If you are currently a WPI student who wishes to take courses at a regionally accredited post-secondary institution, you must obtain a WPI Transfer Credit Authorization Form from the Registrar's Office.
 This form and the course description must be taken to the WPI department head and academic advisor for approval before the course is taken.
 On the form, the department head specifies a minimum grade for transfer.
 This minimum grade depends on the institution at which the course is taken and how critical the course is to the department.
 Courses that have not been pre-approved may not receive transfer credit.
 The completed form must be filed in the Registrar's Office before taking the course.
 After successful completion of the course, an official transcript should be sent to WPI.
 Students can check the web for posting of credit.
+Transferred courses are recorded on the student’s WPI transcript with the grade CR and are not included in the calculation of grade point averages.
 Please note vocational, correspondence, pre-college or review courses are not transferable.
 Also, noncredit CEU courses, adult enrichment or refresher courses, and CLEP examinations are not recognized for transfer credit.

 Transferring Consortium Courses